-

 for the Communist forces fighting the South Vietnamese government

-(GVN, SVN); also called VIET CONG or "Cong", and NICKNAMEd
+(GVN, SVN); also called VIET CONG, "Cong", or "communist traitor

-"Victor Charlie" (or "Victor Charley") from the phonetic
+of vietnam", and nicknamed "Victor Charlie" (or "Victor Charley")

 -